What is malingering?

 - Are bone conduction results worse than air conduction results?

-Several tests have been suggested for assessing and diagnosing functional hearing loss.
-These tests are generally classified into two groups; special subjective audiometry tests and objective audiometry tests.
-A few special tests for detecting NOHL are the Stenger test and the Lombard test.
-Objective tests would include Auditory-Evoked Potentials (AEP) and Otoacoustic Emissions (OAE).
+Special tests for detecting NOHL are the Stenger test and the Lombard test while, objective testing would include Auditory-Evoked Potentials (AEP) and Otoacoustic Emissions (OAE).

 A malingerer will claim that they cannot hear the tone presented as they are not aware that a sound was actually presented in both the good and the bad ear.